Doesn't seem familiar? Jump to the "Ultra" help about accessing grades.

 - Order: Sort the data in ascending or descending order.
 The view remains until you sort columns again or log out.

 Throughout Blackboard Learn, items may have menus with options that are specific for each item.

 In the Grade Center, all cells and column headers have a menu.
 For example, a test column's menu includes options for Column Statistics and Grade Questions.
 For a non-grade column, such as First Name, you only have the options to hide the column and sort the cells.
 If an option doesn't appear in the menu, you can't perform the action on that column, row, or cell.

 Point to a cell or column header to see the Click for more options icon.
-Select the icon to access the menu.
+Select the icon to open the menu.